EU parliament recognizes Guaido as Venezuelan interim president

 As Venezuela has sunk into economic and political crisis that has brought mass emigration and hyperinflation, the EU imposed an arms embargo and sanctions on officials to decry what it views as rights violations and the rupture of democracy.

 On Thursday, the Brussels-based International Federation of Journalists said seven foreign journalists were detained in Venezuela, including French and Spanish reporters.
-EU foreign policy chief Federica Mogherini called for their release.
+Mogherini called for their release.

+Mogherini also warned that more economic sanctions, normally in the form of asset freezes and travel bans, were an option if dialogue with Maduro failed.

-Additional reporting by Clare Roth; Editing by Andrew Cawthorne
+Additional reporting by Clare Roth; Editing by Andrew Cawthorne and Catherine Evans